-In each of the markets in which the Company operates, the Company must navigate evolving customer and patient trends in order to continue to be competitive with other suppliers of medical cannabis products.
+In each of the markets in which the Company operates, it must navigate evolving customer and patient trends to remain competitive with other suppliers of medical cannabis products.

-The Company believes that there are several key factors creating tailwinds to facilitate further industry growth.
-In Israel, the number of licensed medical patients currently stands at 128,355 as of June 2024.
-This figure is expected to grow in the coming years and may further benefit from regulatory change liberalizing the cannabis market in Israel IM Cannabis is a large distributor of medical cannabis in Israel.
-As the Israeli cannabis market has become increasingly competitive, the ability to import premium cannabis from Canada is a key determinant of the Company's success in Israel.
+The Company believes several key factors create tailwinds to facilitate further industry growth.
+In Israel, the number of licensed medical patients currently stands at 110,856 as of January 2025.
+This figure is expected to grow in the coming years and may further benefit from regulatory change liberalizing the cannabis market in Israel.
+IM Cannabis is a large distributor of medical cannabis in Israel.